tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 Test implementations SHOULD be independent of how data are stored and transported, data serializations, and the framework or environment in which the Tests are being executed.

-### 2.2 The Concept of "EMPTY" in BDQ Core (normative)
+### 2.2 The Concept of "EMPTY" in the BDQ Standard(normative)

-Empty and NotEmpty in the context of BDQ Core are defined as follows:
+Empty and NotEmpty in the context of the BDQ standard are defined as follows:

 <!--- Load definition of Empty and NotEmpty from bdq vocabulary here into template --->